Heart Disease and MRI Testing

 The technician will place small sticky electrode patches on your chest and back.
 Men may expect to have their chest partially shaved to help the electrodes stick.
 The electrodes are attached to an electrocardiograph (ECG) monitor that charts your heart's electrical activity during the test.

 Most likely, an intravenous (IV) line will be inserted into a vein in your arm in order to inject a non-iodine based dye (known as "contrast material").
 This makes your organs more visible in the pictures.
+Most people are not allergic or sensitive to this dye.

 The MRI scanner unit is a long tube that scans the body as you lie on a platform bed.
 It is fully lit and ventilated, and open at both ends.
 An intercom system allows you to talk to the scanner operators during the test.
 You will lie on your back on the scanner bed, with your head and legs elevated for comfort.
 During the exam, you will be asked to lie as still as possible.
 The technologist will ask you to hold your breath periodically for short periods in order to reduce blurring of the images from breathing motion.